Scott Ball / Rivard Report

 “The Bridge” project received about $1.2 million in City incentives from the Center City Housing Incentive Program, according to a City spokesperson, for a minimum $14.7 million investment.

-Bexar County approved negotiations for an incentive package for the project Tuesday, Nov.
-14, basing its tax abatements on an estimated $21 million investment.
+Bexar County delayed negotiations for an incentive package for the project Tuesday, Nov.
+14. It would base its tax abatements on an estimated $21 million investment.

 However, if the project is not completed developers will not receive any public funding.